 The campus discipline process is an administrative, rather than a legal, process.
 The standard of proof used in campus disciplinary proceedings is “preponderance of the evidence” (i.e., more likely than not), a standard used in civil cases, rather than the higher standard of “beyond a reasonable doubt” used in criminal cases.
 Procedures are fair, respectful of student rights, and applied equally and consistently.
 The Office of Community Standards promotes campus-wide understanding of this process through proactive initiatives and community outreach.

 The process for addressing an alleged violation of academic integrity is designed to be as simple as possible and to keep decision-making in the hands of the faculty.
 When a faculty member encounters an alleged violation, he or she notifies the student and schedules a meeting (the initial conference).
-Notification and resolution forms, plus a faculty guide, are available under Student Code of Conduct > Section A: Academic Integrity > Academic Integrity: Resources for Faculty and Students on the Office of Community Standards website.
+Notification and resolution forms, plus guidelines for faculty, are available here on the Academic Integrity website under “Forms and Resources.”

-If either the faculty member or the student is dissatisfied with the results of the initial conference, he or she may refer the matter to the Academic Integrity Committee, from which a panel of two faculty members and one student, plus a nonvoting chair appointed by the provost, will be chosen to hear the case.
-Faculty members who have questions about the policies or procedures should call or email the chair of the Academic Integrity Committee, Darcy Gervasio, (914) 251-6423.
+If either the faculty member or the student is dissatisfied with the results of the initial conference, he or she may refer the matter to the Academic Integrity Committee, from which a panel of two faculty members and one student will be chosen to hear the case.
+The chair of the Academic Integrity Committee, appointed by the provost, presides as the nonvoting chair of the hearing panel.
+Faculty members who have questions about the academic integrity policies or procedures should call or email the Chair of the Academic Integrity Committee, Darcy Gervasio, (914) 251-6423.